xpakomunista/roomba/README.md

     easy_install pyserial

+### Tester
+I added a file to control the roomba with the wasd-keys.
+For that you also need pygame installed.
+Just run

+    python game.py

+and a window will pop up where you can control the Roomba with wasd (and esc to exit).
+It also prints some stuff into the shell for debugging.

+### Use as library

 The main class is create.py which contains everything to talk to the Roomba.
 To use it write sth like:

     import create